RedFerret61/VeeHarmGen/README.md

     run_BEAT2_jazz.cmd

         USAGE: run_BEAT2_jazz mxlfile
-               where mxfile.mxl is in input/music e.g. run_BEAT2_jazz music
+               where mxlfile.mxl is in input/music e.g. run_BEAT2_jazz music
                Output is in output
         Produces harmonic rhythm placeholders and then
         uses "BEAT2" as input for a "jazz" style subset